JamesYouL2/TFT-Crawler/README.md

 I have improved scalability and plan to build my own project on top of this.

 ## Setup
 Open the **config.ini** file.
-It should look like the following below.<br/>
+It should look like the following below:
-Obtain an API key from [Riot API](https://developer.riotgames.com/) and update the api_key variable with your API key.

 ```python
 [setup]